ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

         LeafDigest := H(LeafBytes)

-6. Compute root digest from leaf digest and Merkle proof
+6. Compute the root digest from leaf digest and Merkle proof:

         h := LeafDigest
         for [left, hash] in proof: